-We had been told teff prefers a climate similar to Ethiopia—hot and dry.
-Michigan is known for its humidity and we were nervous.
-We were so happy when our first teff harvest was successful!
+We had been told teff prefers a climate similar to Ethiopia – hot and dry.
+Michigan is known for its humidity and unstable temperatures due to being surrounded by the Great Lakes.
+Our first year was filled with uncertainty as to how the teff would react to being in a different climate but we had a successful harvest.
 Since then, we’ve worked hard to adapt our methods and machinery to best suit the grain.

 We are proud of our conservation record.
 We practice no-tillage farming and rotate our crops every year to maximize benefits for the soil and environment.
 Conventional farming requires the farmer first to plow then to “fit” the fields to disrupt weed growth, bury crop residue left from the previous harvest and create a smooth seed bed for spring planting.